maxwellward/BurnoutTorches/README.md

 Features:
 - All options are customizable
 - Refueling torches with any number of customizable items by right-clicking a torch
-- Toggleable creative mode bypass
+- Optional creative mode bypass
+- Optional hologram displaying new remaining time when refueling
 - A '/bt reload' command to reload the config without restarting your server

 If you have an issue or have found a bug, please [create an issue](https://github.com/maxwellward/BurnoutTorches/issues/new) and include as much information as possible!